tldr-pages/tldr/pages/common/hsw-cli.md

 # hsw-cli

-> The command line REST tool for the Handshake wallet.
+> The command-line REST tool for the Handshake wallet.
 > More information: <https://npmjs.com/package/hs-client>.

 - Unlock the current wallet (timeout in seconds):